oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     	}
     }

-and is serialized in CBOR format (using containers) as:
+and is serialized in CBOR format without flattening as:

     diagnostic notation:  {2: [32, 240, 24], 4: {2: [64, 240, 192]}}